Maddon out as Cubs manager | Devdiscourse

 Joe Maddon's tenure as manager of the Chicago Cubs is over, three years after he helped end the franchise's 108-year-old World Series title drought.
 Cubs president of baseball operations Theo Epstein and Maddon agreed to part ways on Sunday at the conclusion of the 65-year-old skipper's five-year contract.

-"We're in transition," Epstein told reporters in St. Louis.
+"We're both going to move on," Maddon told reporters in St. Louis.
+"Hopefully, the Cubs are going to flourish.
+Hopefully, I get a chance to do this someplace else.
+But there's no tears shed.
+It's a good moment for everybody.
+And we're both excited about our futures."
+Maddon guided the Cubs to at least 92 wins in each of his first four seasons, highlighted by a 103-58 record and the franchise's first World Series championship since 1908 in 2016.

+Chicago missed the postseason for the first time in Maddon's tenure and entered Sunday's season finale at St. Louis at 84-77.
+"We're in transition," Epstein said.
 "Change was needed."

-Maddon guided the Cubs to at least 92 wins in each of his first four seasons, highlighted by a 103-58 record and the franchise's first World Series championship since 1908 in 2016.
+"We never could have imagined this working out as well as it did," he added.
+"I personally never could have imagined having such a wonderful partner, someone so loyal and supportive and someone from whom I learned so much about baseball and life."
+Maddon's .582 winning percentage (471-338) ranks second in Cubs history behind Frank Chance's .664 mark (768-389) from 1905-12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)